whl1729/knowledge/computer/js/style/airbnb_js_style_guide.md

 - 20.2: Additional trailing comma: **Yup**.
   - Why?
 This leads to cleaner git diffs.
-  - Also, transpilers like Babel will remove the additional trailing comma in the transpiled code which means you don’t have to worry about the trailing comma problem in legacy browsers.
+  - Also, transpilers like Babel will remove the additional trailing comma in the transpiled code which means you don't have to worry about the trailing comma problem in legacy browsers.

 ## Semicolons